yk22034/DDCS/README.md

 ## Exam info:
 * The course is assessed 100% by a multiple-choice exam.
-* The exam will have ?? questions, and will be 2 hours.
-It does require a calculator.
+* The exam will have 20 questions, worth 100 marks, and will be 2 hours.
+It does require a calculator (which must be non-programmable).
 * If you have any questions regarding alternative exam arrangements, please get in touch with the COMS Student Enquiries Mailbox at coms-student-enquiries@bristol.ac.uk
-* There will be a formulae sheet with the exam.
+* The exam is closed-book (so no additional materials are allowed).
+There will be a formulae sheet with the exam.
-* We do NOT allow cheat-sheets for this exam.

 ## Past exam papers: